 There was a visceral tone to this second trip to Havana.
 Aside from the fact that practically everyone there thought I was Cubano, the people were extremely welcoming, and openly interested in who the hell we were.

 The Sister in this photograph called out to me and pointed to her home.
-She opened the door which gave way, as so many of the structures do, to multiple doorways, open rooftops, peeling paint, lavish colors, and strange stairwells.
-She pointed to my camera, beckoning me to make a photograph of all she was showing me… in a very Vanna White fashion.
+She opened the door which gave way, as so many of the structures do, to multiple thresholds, open rooftops, peeling paint, lavish colors, and strange stairwells.
+She pointed to my camera, beckoning me to make a photograph of all she was showing me - in a very Vanna White fashion.

 I was totally captivated, not by her home, but by her.
 I loved how forward and fearless and open she was to total strangers.
 Maybe not strangers at all.

 I asked instead for her photograph.
 She laughed, at which point, Lover Boy, husband I assumed, poked his head out to see what was happening.
 We all just stared at each other for a minute, and then he simply embraced her and began planting kisses.

 Such were our days…